zx1239856/Cloud-Scheduler-OJ/README.md

 python 3.7.1
 ```

-This project is created with the following scripts.
+This project is created with the following scripts:

 ```bash
 # frontend